call-learning/H5P.SoftSkills.H5P/H5P.SoftSkills/ARCHITECTURE.md

 If a component overrides styles it is only for a local use and if repeated it should be brought up into the theme.

-### Note on mockup and fontsize
+### Note on the mockup and fontsize

-* Normal font: 17px, line height 20px : body1
+* The normal font: 17px, line height 20px : body1
 * Big Title top of the page: 36px, line height 48px : h3
 * Title top of the page: 24, line height 29px: h4
 * Title in the page (not underlined): 24px, line height 29px: subtitle1